johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 won't care about composite emulation at all---everybody who owned such a monitor used the much superior RGB input!

+The end result is shown below.
+You can also check out some before/after images in the [comparison images](#comparison-images) section.

 {{< figure name="img/sachs-amiga-demo.jpg" nameSmall="img/sachs-amiga-demo-small.jpg"
     alt="Amiga Demo by Jim Sachs" width="90%" >}}

-  Amiga Demo by the legendary [Jim Sachs](https://amiga.lychesis.net/artist/JimSachs.html) displayed in WinUAE with Commodore 1084S CRT emulation in correct NTSC aspect ratio.<br>(Click on the image to enlarge it so you can appreciate the details.)
+  Amiga Demo by the legendary [Jim Sachs](https://amiga.lychesis.net/artist/JimSachs.html) displayed in WinUAE with Commodore 1084S CRT emulation using the correct NTSC aspect ratio.<br>(Click on the image to enlarge it so you can appreciate the details.)